mhsdeveloper/psc-full/install/server-install.md

 	sudo apt remove apache2

 This guide takes you through each of the steps and shows the necessary terminal commands, hopefully providing all the necessary context.
 If you follow the setup as described here, everything should go well.
 The choice was made to do this instead of create an install script for several reasons: 1) creating an install script is tricky and needs to be maintained; 2) running through all the steps makes it clear what is going on, so that individual steps can be adjusted or adapted; 3) following from reason 2, if software or server environments change, having the steps laid out (rather than hidden behind a script and it's UI) will make future adjustments easier.
+However, for some of the trickier steps, we've created individual scripts for appending or editing config files, so that in all, only simple command line .. uh ... commands are needed.

 The installation process involves the following main steps: